On Acquiring And Growing A Vacation Rental Amenity Kits Business

 The short-term goal is to continue to build our network of hosts and acquire a certain percentage of new customers each month while strengthening relationships with existing customers.
-We have many customers that buy bulk, so we work with them on large orders.
-In the short-term, I want to bring more products to the market.
+In the short-term, I also want to bring more products to the market.

 The vacation rental sector is different from the hotel sector but within the same industry with many similarities, so there are many ideas I want to improve, tweak, change, or cross-implement.
 I have many ideas I want to try, which is what keeps me excited about running Modern Innkeeper.
 I have a lot of interest in product design, industrial design, and architectural design.
-Modern Innkeeper is a platform where I can pursue these interests along with my experience in real estate.
+Modern Innkeeper is a platform where I can pursue these interests along with my experience in real estate and my knowledge of the hotel industry.
+Building a business is a thrilling adventure.
+I fully embrace the thrill and I look forward to seeing how Modern Innkeeper evolves.

 Through starting the business, have you learned anything particularly helpful or advantageous?